 June 15 Update: City Council has approved the installation of bi-directional cycle track on Gerrard Street East between Parliament Street and Sumach Street.
 A copy of the staff report is available at IE4.3.

-The City of Toronto is proposing changes on Gerrard Street East between Sherbourne Street and Parliament Street, as part of scheduled 2023 road reconstruction and to fulfill the City’s commitment the Vision Zero Road Safety Plan.
-The City is also proposing changes to Gerrard Street East between Parliament Street and Sumach Street, as part of the on-going redevelopment of Regent Park.
+The City of Toronto is moving forward with changes on Gerrard Street East between Sherbourne Street and Parliament Street to fulfill the City’s commitment the Vision Zero Road Safety Plan.
+This project was initially scheduled as part of 2023 road reconstruction but will be moved to the 2024 cycle.
+Changes to Gerrard Street East between Parliament Street and Sumach Street are also being planned as part of the on-going redevelopment of Regent Park.

 With both road reconstruction between Sherbourne Street and Parliament Street and private redevelopment efforts in Regent Park, there is a unique opportunity to upgrade the roadway, improve the streetscape, and include other enhancements to the public realm.